-Table 18.
-5 (continued) SA All South Australia Community Housing Authority Funded Assets allocated to a registered community housing provider under the Community Housing Providers (National Law) (South Australia) Act 2013 All SA Housing Trust leased dwellings managed by community housing providers Community Housing Providers (National Law) (South Australia) Act 2013 Tasmania Properties funded for the purposes of community housing, including properties transferred from public housing stock to the community sector, and properties funded under the National Rental Affordability Scheme Properties funded from the general program and leased to organisations providing non-crisis accommodation, such as community tenancies Properties leased by Specialist Homelessness Services agencies for transitional housing Note that this scope includes community housing that is either funded or unfunded by government ACT Dwellings leased for the provision of community housing (head-leasing) provided the tenancy management function is undertaken by a community provider Dwellings owned by Housing ACT but managed by a community housing provider Public Housing stock transferred to the community housing sector Community housing stock built under the National Partnership Agreement on the Nation Building Economic Stimulus Package NT Community Housing Program Source: AIHV V (unpublished).
+Social Housing Investment Package - Community Housing

+State Community Housing Investment Program

+Transitional Housing Program

+(Continued next page)

+Table 18.5 (continued)

+SA

+ACT

+NT

+Dwellings owned exclusively by the Department of Housing and head leased to non-profit community agencies who provide property management and/or support services to the tenants

+Dwellings where the Department of Housing has an interest or exclusive ownership, but the title is held by non-profit community agencies or local government and they provide property management and/or support services to the tenants

+All South Australia Community Housing Authority funded assets allocated to a registered community housing provider under the Community Housing Providers (National Law) Act 2013 (SA)

+All SA Housing Trust leased dwellings managed by community housing providers Community Housing Providers (National Law) Act 2013 (SA)

+Tasmania Properties funded for the purposes of community housing, including properties transferred from public housing stock to the community sector, and properties funded under the National Rental Affordability Scheme

+Properties funded from the general program and leased to organisations providing non-crisis accommodation, such as community tenancies

+Properties leased by Specialist Homelessness Services agencies for transitional housing Note that this scope includes community housing that is either funded or unfunded by government

+Dwellings leased for the provision of community housing (head-leasing) provided the tenancy management function is undertaken by a community provider

+Dwellings owned by Housing ACT but managed by a community housing provider

+Public housing stock transferred to the community housing sector

+Community housing stock built under the National Partnership Agreement on the Nation Building Economic Stimulus Package

+Community housing funded under the National Rental Affordability Scheme or other affordable housing arrangements.

+Dwellings owned or leased by the Department of Local Government, Housing and Community Development and managed by community organisations to house and support tenants, and any dwellings set aside for this purpose.

+This includes dwellings allocated to the Community Housing Program and transitional accommodation programs.

+Source: AIHW (unpublished).